 RPCAU Extension Services

-- Promotion of agricultural development through professional extension service,
+- Promotion of agricultural development through professional extension services.

-- Providing guidelines and maintaining coordination among various centers and sub-centers including KVKs, and
+- Providing guidelines and maintaining coordination among various centres including KVKs.

-- Organizing trainings for extension functionaries and other officials of Central and State government to upgrade their knowledge base.
+- Organizing training for extension functionaries of State Govt. and Central Govt.
+Officials to upgrade their knowledge base.

-Support to agricultural extension is carried out mainly through organization of State/district level Kisan Melas; publication of Kisan Diary; publication of leaflets/pumplets Radio/T.V. talks etc.
+Support to agricultural extension is carried out mainly through organization of State/district level Kisan Melas; publication of Kisan Diary; publication of Book/Booklets/Folders/Leaflets/Pamphlets/Radio/T.V. talks etc.

 - In many areas, low agricultural productivity is an outcome of a lack of awareness.
 The university publications are to make the growers well acquainted with the latest production technologies.